 Chaired by the PD Committee*

-- Science Teacher Professional Development-ELEMENTARY: Proposals for this strand will be in the form of practice or research pieces that inform science teacher educators about science teacher professional development.
+- Science Teacher Professional Development-ELEMENTARY: Proposals for this thread will be in the form of practice or research pieces that inform science teacher educators about science teacher professional development.

 Chairs: Selena Bartels and Wendy Ruchti

-- Science Teacher Professional Development-MIDDLE/SECONDARY: Proposals for this strand will be in the form of practice or research pieces that inform science teacher educators about science teacher professional development.
+- Science Teacher Professional Development-MIDDLE/SECONDARY: Proposals for this thread will be in the form of practice or research pieces that inform science teacher educators about science teacher professional development.